-As stated above, there are three broad 'routes' through the MFA, and you may develop any external links and/or critical-creative frameworks as appropriate to your unique project, with support from your supervisor and the broader Creative Writing team.
-You may already have links with an organisation, or any idea of working with a local community/heritage partner, but we can also provide potential links to local presses and publications, as well as arts organisations and the York Literature Festival; NHS; Bar Convent; Yorkshire Film Archive; Aesthetica; Valley Press; York Art Gallery; York Museums Trust; Shandy Hall, etc. as possible collaborators if the student wishes to pursue the 'Community/heritage' route.
+You may develop any external links and/or critical-creative frameworks as appropriate to your unique project, with support from your supervisor and the broader Creative Writing team.
+You may already have links with an organisation, or any idea of working with a local community/heritage partner, but we can also provide potential links to local presses and publications, as well as arts organisations and the York Literature Festival; NHS; Bar Convent; Yorkshire Film Archive; Aesthetica; Valley Press; York Art Gallery; York Museums Trust; Shandy Hall and more.
+There are also opportunities to become involved in our two in-house publications, The York Literary Review and the Beyond the Walls anthology.